ANYhackerfort/CMultithreadgame/README.md

 > - This limits your movements in each floor so you can't just teleport up from anywhere.

 ## Other Commands
-- When traveling with an animation, you are **hinted at commands** to check your health and items in your inventory.
+- Use /stats to check your completed squares and other stats.
+- Use /i to view your inventory.
+- - Add name after /i to sort the inventory by name.
+- - Add count after /i to sort the inventory by count.
+- Use /map to view the map
+- movenorth, movewest, movesouth, moveeast to navigate inside each floor or map.

 ## Rules
 - Once you lose all your health, **all progress is lost** at that square, and you have to start over.